 4. Boat Street Kitchen & Bistro

 This central Seattle restaurant is perfect for couples who want to host a more intimate and low-key wedding reception.
 Boat Street Kitchen & Bistro is an excellent choice if you’re more concerned about treating your guests to a hearty meal than having an all-night dance party (although you can definitely dance here, too!).
 The bistro specializes in French-inspired dishes and uses local and organic ingredients whenever possible.
 You’ll feel right at home thanks to the restaurant’s cozy, semi-rustic style — think whitewashed walls and industrial-inspired details (steel ceiling fans, bistro lights, exposed pipes).
-In addition to an outdoor patio, there are several private rooms to choose from based on the size of your guest list.
-The venue’s capacity varies depending on the day and time of your event, but smaller weddings (50 guests or fewer) are easily accommodated on most days.
+This unique wedding venue in Seattle is perfect for smaller weddings with 50 or fewer guests.

 How to Style It: Classic With a Twist